flywheel-apps/GRP-14/README.md

 You will know you are running at the subject level when you see the "Subject" tab next to the Subject view button.
 Here, the subject "126_S_1221" was selected and is highlighted in light blue.:
 ![Subject is selected](/images/SubjectSelected.png)

-Then click on the "Analyses" tab to find the "Run Analysis Gear" button that will launch the gear.
+Once a subject has been selected, click on the "Analyses" tab to find the "Run Analysis Gear" button that will launch the gear.
 ![Analyses is selected](/images/AnalysesSelected.png)
 Note that the "Subject" tab is still next to the Subject view button instead of